bgracie/action_todos/README.md

 You can see the state management framework [here](src/store.ts).

-- To trigger an state change, call a `BoundAction`.
+- To trigger a state change, call a `BoundAction`.
 - Each action must call `store.replaceModel()`.

 ## Available Scripts